 Welcome to the Guild’s online home

-Economics for Peace Institute encourages planners and locals to adopt social fieldwork as a means to ensure local input.
+hare resources.
+The Institute encourages planners and locals to adopt social fieldwork as a means to ensure local input.
 We would like to offer ways to share tools and experience easily.
-In 2020, the Institute will launch parallel education initiatives – one in real-time and one in virtual space:
+In time, the Institute will launch parallel education initiatives – one in real-time and one in virtual space:

 – The Guild for Social Fieldwork is a friendly, yet disciplined association of practitioners.
 The Guild exists for the primary purpose of encouraging practitioners who conduct social fieldwork.

 – The Guild’s Online Hub leverages the internet to make available a communication network to support individuals and workgroups engaged in social fieldwork.

 Starting in 2023, Economics for Peace Institute will offer membership in the Guild for Social Fieldwork.
 If the initiative is a success, the Guild will be composed of people conducting social fieldwork in their place-based communities or in as a service for hire by place-based communities.

 Through the Guild, the Institute plans to connect practitioners of social fieldwork, participatory action research, participatory learning and action, and other qualitative research methods foundational to the social sciences.
 The Guild will expand access to and the development of resources for doing social fieldwork.

 The Institute will share research tools with practitioners through the Guild.
 We hope establish our membership program in 2023.